mozilla/explainers/MessagingLayerSecurity.md

 ## **Joining a group**

-A newly added client joins a group by processing a Welcome message delivered by the application.
+A newly added client joins a group by processing a `welcome` message delivered by the application.

 ```js
 const welcome = await myApp.receiveWelcomeFromApplicationServer();